Jarmila Wolfe: 2011: Career best ranking

 Groth then became part of the Australia Fed Cup team for the first time.
 Despite Australia losing the tie, she managed to win against world No. 4, Francesca Schiavone, after dropping the first set.
-Groth then played at the Dubai Tennis Championships where she defeated Dominika Cibulková in the first round.
+Groth then played at the Dubai Championships where she defeated Dominika Cibulková in the first round.
 However, she lost to 15th seed Alisa Kleybanova.
 She then took part in the Qatar Ladies Open where she had to qualify to reach the main draw.
-As top seed in qualifying, she defeated wildcard player Selima Sfar in the first round, fellow Australian Jelena Dokić in the second round and sixth seed Timea Bacsinszky to qualify in the main draw.
-There, she faced Dominika Cibulková in the first round, where she lost 8–10 in the third set tiebreak.
-Groth's next tournament was the Malaysian Open where she received a wildcard into the main draw and was seeded fourth.
-She won her first match against qualifier Sun Shengnan and followed that up with a win against Misaki Doi.
-She then defeated the sixth seed Ayumi Morita in three close sets to advance to the semifinals where she met her doubles partner and ended up losing to fifth seed Šafářová in straight sets.
+As the top seed in qualifying, she eliminated wildcard player Selima Sfar in the first round, fellow Australian Jelena Dokić in the second and sixth seed Timea Bacsinszky.
+In the main draw, she faced Dominika Cibulková in the first round, and lost 8–10 in the third set tiebreak.
+Groth's next tournament was the Malaysian Open.
+Having received a wildcard into the main draw, she was seeded fourth and won against qualifier Sun Shengnan and followed that up with a win against Misaki Doi.
+She then defeated the sixth seed Ayumi Morita in three close sets to advance to the semifinals where she met her doubles partner and ended up losing to fifth seed Šafářová, in straight sets.

-Groth was the 29th seed at the Indian Wells Open and received a first-round bye.
-She was defeated in the second round by Sara Errani.
-At the Miami Open, Groth was seeded No. 28 and had a first-round bye.
+Groth was the 29th seed at the Indian Wells Open, received a first-round bye, and was defeated in the second by Sara Errani.
+At the Miami Open, Groth was seeded No. 28 and had again a first-round bye.
 In the second round, she defeated Yaroslava Shvedova.
-Groth was up by a set and break.
-She was defeated in the next round by world No. 3, Vera Zvonareva.
+Groth was up by a set and break but was defeated in the next round by world No. 3, Vera Zvonareva.

-Groth next travelled to Melbourne to partake with Anastasia Rodionova in the Fed Cup World Group play-offs.
+Groth travelled to Melbourne to partake with Anastasia Rodionova in the Fed Cup World Group play-offs.
 Although she won both of her singles matches against Olga Savchuk and Lesia Tsurenko, Rodionova lost both of her singles matches.
 As such, it came down to the doubles, where despite easily taking the first set 6–0, Groth and Rodionova ended up losing to Savchuk and Tsurenko.
 Australia, as a result, was relegated to the 2012 Fed Cup World Group II.

 At the Estoril Open, Wolfe, who from that point changed her name to Gajdošová, was seeded second.
 She defeated Renata Voráčová and compatriot Casey Dellacqua to successfully defend her quarterfinal appearance.
 However, she advanced no further as she lost to Monica Niculescu.
 Gajdošová competed at the Madrid Open where she defeated Maria Kirilenko in the first round in a third set tiebreak.
 She then upset tenth seed Agnieszka Radwańska in three sets before losing to Lucie Šafářová.